thiagodebastos/thiago.codes__gatsby/content/blog/intro-to-vim/index.md

 ---
-slug: intro-to-ssr
+slug: intro-to-vim
-title: Introduction Server Side Rendering
+title: Introduction VIM
 date: '2019-04-07'
 author: Thiago de Bastos
 description: >-
-  _An introduction to Server Side Rendering_
+  _How to set up and get started with Vim_
 keywords:
-  - ssr
-  - server side rendering
+  - tutorial
-  - SEO
+  - beginner
-  - react
+  - vim
-  - next js
+  - productivity
 banner: ./images/banner.jpg
 bannerCredit:
   'Photo by [Some awesome photographer](#)'
 ---

-How to server side render and stay hydrated in the process.
+In this post I will introduce you to Vim and help you get started with a basic Javascript development environment.

 > Some quote that is going to be mindblowing...